aerosense-ai/data-gateway/docs/source/installation.rst

    git clone --depth 1 -b ${GATEWAY_VERSION} https://__token__:${PERSONAL_ACCESS_TOKEN_GITLAB}@gitlab.com/windenergie-hsr/aerosense/digital-twin/data-gateway.git
    pip install -e ./data-gateway

+This installs the gateway :ref:`gateway_cli`, which enables you to start the gateway.

 ..
 ATTENTION::
    For prototyping and early set-ups, you needn't bother creating a PAT.
 By omitting the ``__token__:${PERSONAL_ACCESS_TOKEN_GITLAB}`` string from the above ``git clone`` command, you'll be prompted for